List of Doraemon characters: Hidetoshi Dekisugi

+Sewashi

 Sewashi (セワシ, Sewashi) is Nobita's great-great-grandson, he is the one who sends Doraemon back to the past to look after Nobita.
 Sewashi first bought Doraemon in 2112 when Doraemon still had ears and his original factory paint.
 He sent him because his pocket money was not much due to the debts the family inherited from Nobita, and he also wanted to help out his troubled great-great-grandfather for themselves to lead a better life.
 He seems to have more common sense and is smarter than Nobita, but is just as reluctant when it comes to studying.
 Sewashi is also the owner of Doraemon's sister, Dorami.